TJURoll/VQ-RAF/README.md

 ### 2.4.
 Pretrain the Base Model

-Let's start with the example LightGCN and LightGCN+VQ-RAF on Amazon dataset.
+Let's start with the example LightGCN and LightGCN+FACE on Amazon dataset.

 ```
 python encoder/train_encoder.py --model lightgcn --dataset amazon